 - Children do not generally fall into a single category of need, but current systems require selecting a single category.
 This means that children where CSA is suspected may be recorded under other categories.
 The Office of the Children's Commissioner (2015) found that in the majority of CSA cases reported to the police where children were also the subject of a child protection plan, they were not registered on grounds of sexual abuse: comparing across police and children's services records (2012-2014), just 20% of CSA victims known to the police had been registered on grounds of sexual abuse, 32% were registered under neglect, 29% for emotional abuse, 5% for physical abuse and 14% under multiple.
-The nearly ten-fold difference between children at risk of sexual abuse (28,600) and those registered under the sexual abuse category on a child protection plan (2,970) also points to undercounting. - The Office of the Children's Commissioner's report (2015) also suggests that neglect is considered a 'more straightforward' designation, since the designation of sexual abuse requires more comprehensive assessment and relationship building by social workers.

-- Police referrals to children's services are treated as contacts, with data not collected by the DfE this only becomes a referral after an assessment has taken place. - Alternatively, sexual abuse may come to light during work with a family on the initial category of need, but the original designation remains the formal record. - There appear to be different thresholds for CSA and CSE, with CSE entering earlier under the 'at risk' designation. - Some commentators (see, for example, Nelson, 2016) argue that the crises on sexual abuse in the late 1980s and 1990s had a 'chilling effect', making child protection agencies anxious about recording cases as CSA unless there was clear evidence of sexual assault. - In its review of the most recent child protection inspections of police forces, HM Inspectorate of Constabulary (2015) found that police referrals to children's social care were not always investigated.
+The ten-fold difference between children at risk of sexual abuse (29,600) and those registered under the sexual abuse category on a child protection plan (2,900) also points to undercounting. - The Office of the Children's Commissioner's report (2015) also suggests that neglect is considered a 'more straightforward' designation, since the designation of sexual abuse requires more comprehensive assessment and relationship building by social workers. - Police referrals to children's services are treated as contacts, with data not collected by the DfE - this only becomes a referral after an assessment has taken place. - Alternatively, sexual abuse may come to light during work with a family on the initial category of need, but the original designation remains the formal record. - There appear to be different thresholds for CSA and CSE, with CSE entering earlier under the 'at risk' designation. - Some commentators (see, for example, Nelson, 2016) argue that the crises on sexual abuse in the late 1980s and 1990s had a 'chilling effect', making child protection agencies anxious about recording cases as CSA unless there was clear evidence of sexual assault. - In its review of the most recent child protection inspections of police forces, HM Inspectorate of Constabulary (2015) found that police referrals to children's social care were not always investigated.
 It concluded that "there is likely to be under-recording of abuse and neglect within the child protection system.
 We are not satisfied that the details of children who come to the attention of child protection agencies are being properly recorded" (p11).
 HMIC found that police referrals did not always result in a child protection conference or an interagency discussion, indeed what did happen in cases failing to reach local risk thresholds was unclear.
-Two recent studies relying on large-scale data collection from statutory agencies (Berelowitz, 2012, Office of the Children's Commissioner, 2015) confirm that more data on victims for CSA and CSE is held by police. - A child only becomes the subject of a protection plan if there are ongoing concerns (as in guidance from the Department for Education, 2015: 36).
-If a perpetrator of sexual abuse is removed from the household, for example, the child may be deemed as not requiring intervention.
+Two recent studies relying on large-scale data collection from statutory agencies (Berelowitz, 2012; Office of the Children's Commissioner, 2015) confirm that more data on victims for CSA and CSE is held by police.